Delivering brilliant service is about understanding how customers want to do business with you.

 Make sure that, if something does go wrong, the customer has not been disadvantaged.
 Sometimes that may mean paying compensation, more often it means going the extra mile to resolve an issue.

-Always look at your business from a customer point of view – don’t assume they know as much about your business as you do.
+Always look at your business from a customer point of view – do not assume they know as much about your business as you do.
 Customer journey mapping is a great way to do this.

-It’s also a great way to understand what improvements need to be made to grow your business – and now it’s easy to map your own customer journey, see where you can make improvements, and get the right advice to grow your business.
+It is also a great way to understand what improvements need to be made to grow your business – and now it is easy to map your own customer journey, see where you can make improvements, and get the right advice to grow your business.